Baelyk/cards/api.md

 ### game.newTable()

-Create and add a new Table instance to the Game.
+Create and add a new `Table instance` to the game.

 `game.newTable()`